mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 This is the most reliable solution we've found for our show.
 We ask our guests to record their own audio and send it to us afterward.
 Then, we use one of the aforementioned methods as the backup in case the guest makes a mistake recording or just forgets to send their audio.

-Most of our guests have a Mic and have recorded before, so we've had good luck so far.
+Most of our guests have a mic and some recording experience, so we've had good luck so far.
 For the others we use zencastr and 🙏.

 The takeaway here is to just make sure you have a backup plan so you're not recording an episode twice.